 (3) Tariff L3 is available subject to the condition that the consumer satisfies the corporation that the amount of electricity supplied to the consumer’s premises will be 50 MW hours or more per annum.

-[Clause 2 inserted in Gazette 26 Jun 2018 p.
+[Clause 2 inserted: Gazette 26 Jun 2018 p.
 2372.]

 3. Tariff R1 (time-of-use tariff)